 Notes

-Recipe adapted from Baking for all Seasons by Flo Braker, a cookbook I highly recommend to own if you like baking.
+The recipe is quite adapted from Baking for All Seasons by Flo Braker, a cookbook I highly recommend if you like baking.

 Earl Williams says